Blendify/blender-manual/trunk/blender_docs/manual/editors/uv/textures/introduction.rst

 In CGI, texture mapping is a method to add detail to surfaces by projecting images and patterns onto those surfaces.
-The projected images and patterns can be set to affect not only color, but also specularity, reflection, transparency, and even fake 3-dimensional depth.
+The projected images and patterns can be set to affect not only color, but also specularity, reflection, transparency, and even fake three-dimensional depth.
 Most often, the images and patterns are projected during render time, but texture mapping is also used to sculpt, paint and deform objects.

 .. seealso::